26fe/dircat/README.md

-# DIRCAT & Simple Cataloger (merging Simple Cataloger in progress)
+# DIRCAT & Simple Cataloger

+WARNING: never updated this sources from the 2011.
+I'm trying to put build it:-)

 ## DIRCAT